oderatonny6967/week-2-assignment-oderatonny6967/README.md

 ## Instructions (Read and follow instructions)

 1. Answer all questions (text, diagrams etc.) in one Microsoft Word document.
-2. Number all questions correctly
+2. Number all questions.
+3. Upload your document on this repo.
-3. Share this GitHub repo as your LMS submission link
+4. Share this GitHub repo as your LMS submission link
 ___________________________________________________________________________________________________________

 **Scenario:**